Nashville-Public-Library/bedework-guide/docs/add-events/series.md

     - Sat, Oct 29, 8am – 4:30pm

 ## LEGO
-- LEGO programs are always listed as “ages 4 and up” on signage and in Unbound.
+- LEGO programs are always listed as “ages 4 and up” on signage.
 Make sure LEGO listings have age in the description.
 - Use LEGO, LEGO blocks, LEGO bricks, or LEGO pieces.
 - Do not use: LEGOs, legos.